96boards/documentation/consumer/hikey/hikey620/installation/README.md

 - USB to microUSB cable
 - HDMI Monitor with full size HDMI cable (not required to perform flash)

-Go to the [Downloads page](../downloads/) to get your Factory Image zip file.

 Choose host machine

 - [Linux](linux-factory-image.md)